platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 Enter a disk size in MB: 512
 ```

 Last, it will ask us to confirm our choices.
-Select `Y` and the {{% vendor/name %}} will take your selections, grab the
+Select `Y` and {{% vendor/name %}} will take your selections, grab the
-previous built images from earlier, apply our resource selections to them and deploy our full application!
+previous built images from earlier, apply your resource selections to them and deploy your full application!
 ```javascript
 Summary of changes:
   App: app